cmc-aau/mfd_metadata/README.md

 ```
 mamba activate mfd_metadata_R
 ```
-4. Open R and knit the mfd_report.Rmd; on a terminal it looks like:
+4. Open R and knit the mfd_report_revision.Rmd; on a terminal it looks like:
 ```
 R # This opens the R terminal

-rmarkdown::render("scripts/R_scripts/mfd_report.Rmd", "html_document")
+rmarkdown::render("scripts/R_scripts/mfd_report_revision.Rmd", "html_document")
 ```

 To compare releases, after step 4 you will need to open R and knit the mfd_releases_comparison.Rmd.
 In a terminal it will be: